abensour/compilation_hw1/readme.txt

-Lishay Aben Sour 207912734 , Liad Nahum.
-The code we are submitting is our own work, we did not use code found on the Internet or given to us by someone other than the teachingstaff or us for the assignmen
+Lishay Aben Sour 207912734
+Liad Nahum 318841285
+We assert that the work we submitted is 100% our own.
+We have not received any part from any other student in the class, nor have we give parts of it for use to others.
+Nor have we used code from other sources: Courses taught previously at this university, courses taught at other universities, various bits of code found on the Internet, etc.
+We realize that should our code be found to contain code from other sources, that a formal case shall be opened against us with va’adat mishma’at, in pursuit of disciplinary action.